KSC Guide for Parents & Students

 - Letting You Know

-Yes, we do let parents know about their student's judicial standing - once the student is no longer in "good standing" with the College.
+Yes, we do let parents know about their student's conduct standing - once the student is no longer in "good standing" with the College.
 Here's the rationale and detail behind KSC's parental notification policy.

 - Closing a Loophole